-- Students who complete CCS 099 with a grade of C or higher have met the college reading benchmark. - Students who complete ENG 111 with a grade of C or higher have met the college reading benchmark. - Students who complete developmental coursework equivalent to CCS 099 with a grade of C or higher at another regionally accredited college or university have met the college reading benchmark. - Students who complete two GECC non-mathematics college courses with grades of C or higher have met the college reading benchmark. - Students may re-take the Parkland reading placement test to attain the college reading benchmark.
+- Students who complete CCS 099 with a grade of C or higher have met the college reading benchmark. - Students who complete ENG 111 with a grade of C or higher have met the college reading benchmark. - Students who complete co-requisite ENG 101 with ALW 195 with grades of C or higher have met the college reading benchmark. - Students who complete developmental coursework equivalent to CCS 099 with a grade of C or higher at another regionally accredited college or university have met the college reading benchmark. - Students who complete two GECC non-mathematics college courses with grades of C or higher have met the college reading benchmark. - Students may re-take the Parkland reading placement test to attain the college reading benchmark.
 There is no limit on re-take opportunities.